federicodotta/Brida/README.md

 </p>

 # Brida
 Brida is a Burp Suite Extension that, working as a bridge between [Burp Suite](https://portswigger.net/burp/) and [Frida](https://www.frida.re/), lets you use and manipulate applications’ own methods while tampering the traffic exchanged between the applications and their back-end services/servers.
+It supports all platforms supported by Frida (Windows, macOS, Linux, iOS, Android, and QNX)

 # Authors
 - Piergiovanni Cipolloni, Security Advisor at @ Mediaservice.net